jkunimune/Map-Projections/README.md

 * **Robert Gray** for his [research on Buckminster Fuller's map projection](http://www.rwgrayprojects.com/rbfnotes/toc.html),
 * **AuthaGraph Co., Ltd.** for their [vague information about their map projection](http://www.authagraph.com/projects/description/%E3%80%90%E4%BD%9C%E5%93%81%E8%A7%A3%E8%AA%AC%E3%80%91%E8%A8%98%E4%BA%8B01/?lang=en), and
 * **Wikipedia** for its [substantial collection of map projection information and equations](https://en.wikipedia.org/wiki/List_of_map_projections).
+* **John P. Snyder** for his even more substantial collection of map projection information and equations.